 As we mark the 12th anniversary of the September 11, 2001 terrorist attacks, we’re reminded of the continuing tension between gathering all the information needed to protect the United States from another attack and safeguarding the privacy and civil liberties of the people being protected.

 Two seemingly unrelated events this year — the Boston Marathon bombing and the revelation of far reaching U.S. domestic spying programs – underscore the nagging problems a constitutional democracy faces while trying to protect itself.

 The 9/11 Commission Report, issued by a blue ribbon panel following the 2001 attacks, recommended restructuring the U.S. Intelligence Community to eliminate structural barriers to performing joint intelligence work.
 “The importance of integrated, all-source analysis cannot be overstated.
 Without it, it is not possible to ‘connect the dots,” the Commission Report stated.

 Entry filed under: Counter Terrorism, Homeland Security, Lessons Learned, National Security and Defense, Technology, Weaponry and Equipment.
-Tags: 9/11 anniversary, actionable intelligence, Boston marathon bombing, counter terrorism, cyber security, Defense, Homeland Security, intelligence, security, surveilance and reconnaissance.
+Tags: 9/11 anniversary, actionable intelligence, Boston marathon bombing, counter terrorism, cyber security, Homeland Security, intelligence, security, surveilance and reconnaissance, Topics.